-OCTA has an established reserve to fund outstanding claims and estimated future claims associated with workers' compensation claims.
+OCTA has an established reserve to fund outstanding claims and estimated future claims associated with worker's compensation claims.

-Reserve Target Amount • Minimum amount to be based on annual actuarial review
+Reserve Target Amount

+Worker's Compensation Minimum amount to be based on

+annual actuarial review

 Additional Retiree Benefit Account Reserve

 OCTA has an established reserve to fund existing and future expenditures associated with the Additional Retiree Benefit Account (ARBA).